Key facts

 Looking to boost your career with an adaptable teaching qualification that enables you to move up, down, across and between classrooms?

 The Master of Teaching (Primary and Secondary) is the perfect choice for those who like to be agile.
-As a graduate, you’ll have the ability to work in a K-12 school or pivot between primary and secondary.
+As a graduate, you will have the ability to work in a K-12 school or pivot between primary and secondary.
 You’ll develop a suite of transferable skills and an invaluable mindset that can be applied to almost any sector, including education, youth work, corporate learning and development, NGOs, media and community-based organisations.

 Learn from highly experienced, passionate teachers who understand first-hand the importance of recognising all students as people first.
 You’ll discover how to foster well-balanced relationships in the classroom to ensure students build positive connections with their peers, in turn promoting an environment to thrive.